Larnaca is easy going beach days and fresh food.

 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

-Before you fly, you could relax in one of our five airport lounges, which boast comfy seating, complimentary food & drinks, and WiFi.
-Browse the shops or grab something to eat at one of our cafés, bars and restaurants.
+Before you fly, you could relax in our Aspire airport lounges, which boast comfy seating, complimentary food & drinks, and WiFi.

-Find last minute health and beauty essentials at Boots or electricals at Dixons Travel.
-World Duty Free has all your favourite brands at discount prices, from liquor to makeup.
-Need to get some euros?
-ICE (International Currency Exchange) offers great rates and is located before and after security.
+Find last minute health and beauty essentials at Boots or electricals at InMotion.
+World Duty Free has all your favourite brands at discount prices, from liquor to cosmetics.
+Head to Rituals for an extensive collection of luxurious yet affordable products for body and home.

-If you want to enjoy a meal before you fly, you can’t go wrong with Frankie & Benny’s or Wetherspoon.
+If you want to enjoy a meal before you fly, you can’t go wrong with Factory Bar and Kitchen or Wetherspoon.
 Pret a Manger is great for coffee and a croissant, as are Costa and Caffé Nero.
-Fast food lovers will find a Burger King in the terminal too.

 Arriving at Larnaca Airport